1992 World Series: Game 2

 Before the game started, during the performance of the National Anthems of the United States and Canada, the U.S. Marine Corps Color Guard accidentally flew the flag of Canada upside down The Corps apologized for the error and took pains to carry the flag properly prior to Game 3 in Toronto after insisting that they would be honored to do so.
 Also, Canadian rock/country musician Tom Cochrane sang the Canadian national anthem incorrectly.
 Instead of singing the line "... from far and wide, O Canada, we stand on guard for thee ...", Cochrane instead sang a lyric that was in the previous version of the anthem: "...
 O Canada, we stand on guard, we stand on guard for thee ...".
 Not only did Cochrane substitute the archaic lyric, he also did not sing it correctly, as the lyric said "and stand on guard, O Canada, we stand on guard for thee" before it was changed.
+Peabo Bryson sang the American national anthem.

-The pitching match-up featured, strangely, the top two pitchers in the National League in strikeouts for 1992.
-On August 27, 1992, the Blue Jays traded rookie infielder Jeff Kent and minor league outfield prospect Ryan Thompson to the New York Mets for their ace starting pitcher, David Cone.
+The pitching match-up featured, strangely, the two leading strikeout pitchers in the National League in 1992.
+On August 27, 1992, the Blue Jays traded rookie infielder Jeff Kent and minor league outfield prospect Ryan Thompson to the New York Mets for ace starting pitcher, David Cone.
 At the time of the trade, Cone had been leading the National League in strikeouts and was looking to do so for a third consecutive season.
 Major League Baseball rules dictate that when a player changes leagues during a season, the statistics he earns in each league are kept separate from each other.
 As such, Cone's total of 214 strikeouts with the Mets was frozen.
-Smoltz eventually caught and passed Cone toward the end of the season, finishing with a total of 215 strikeouts to lead the league.
-Cone, meanwhile, settled for the overall major league lead at a career high 261 strikeouts after recording 47 with the Blue Jays.
+Smoltz eventually caught and passed Cone in his last start of the season on October 2, finishing with 215 strikeouts to lead the league.
+Cone, meanwhile, settled for the overall major league lead, with a career high 261 strikeouts.

-As far as the postseason had gone to that point, both men's fortunes varied.
-Smoltz had started three games in the NLCS, winning two and being saved from a loss when the Braves made a two-out rally in the decisive final game; his performance was enough to make him the series MVP.
+Both pitchers had some success thus far in the postseason.
+Smoltz started three games in the NLCS, winning two and being saved from a loss when the Braves made a two-out rally in the decisive final game; his performance was enough to make him the series MVP.
 Cone started the second and fifth games of the ALCS, winning his first start by allowing one run over eight innings.
-His second start saw him give up five runs (three unearned) over four innings, saddling him with the loss.
+His second start saw him give up six runs, three of them unearned, over four innings, saddling him with the loss.